-Four Meissen porcelain ewers emblematic of the elements
+Four antique Meissen porcelain ewers emblematic of the elements

 Price upon request

 A rare 19th century complete set of four Meissen porcelain ewers represents the Elements: Water.
 Air, Earth and Fire (4).
 Each vase is an incredible piece of artwork, interpreting one of the four elements into a stunning vase form of unsurpassed quality and execution.
 First introduced by Meissen artist Johann Joachim Kändler around 1735 the Four Elements represent that height of his achievements with fine porcelain creations.